pkenrick/CV/README.md

 #### Communication

-I pride myself on my ability to communicate ideas clearly and concisely.
-My experience has allowed me to develop proven communication skills, both written and verbal, to a diverse range of audiences including students, peers, clients, and senior management.
+My experience has allowed me to communicate ideas clearly and concisely, both written and verbal, to a diverse range of audiences including students, peers, clients, and senior management.
 I have had many opportunities to make presentations to small and large audiences and am confident doing so.
-Example of these include:
+Examples of such opportunities include:

 - Deloitte - writing and making regular presentations to tax department on current tax issues, leading training sessions for graduate consultants, leading both internal and client meetings;
 - Morgan Stanley - leading both local and global conference call discussions to communicate or gather information on current projects.